Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 • Can then be dropped into a project using ordinary rotary encoder code.

 The short answer is, yes there is at least one cheap module, based on the MT6701 IC.
-The resolution can be programmed in it’s built in EEPROM and permanently stored using software below.
-Paired with a hacked potentiometer it makes a great encoder replacement.
+The resolution can be programmed in the IC’s built in EEPROM, which can be set and permanently stored using software below.
+Paired with a hacked potentiometer it makes a great cheap encoder replacement.

 This video shows it in action.